biosustain/cameo/CONTRIBUTING.rst

 Here's how to set up `cameo` for local development.

-1. Fork the `cameo` repo on GitHub.
+1. Fork the `cameo` repository on GitHub.
 2. Clone your fork locally::

     git clone git@github.com:your_name_here/cameo.git